Boat Safe is a community supported site. We may earn commission from links on this page, but we have confidence in all recommended products.

 Since these vessels are mainly designed for fishing, most of them come with a front casting deck and an aft poling deck to allow one individual to cast a line while the other pushes the boat forward with a pole.

-So, what are the best flats boats for 2020, and how do you choose the best one?
+So, what are the best flats boats, and how do you choose the best one?
 Here’s everything you need to know about them.

 The Maverick 18 HPX-V is one of the most versatile high-performance flats boats we’ve come across, bar-none.
 It is designed to navigate skinny shallow waters, as well as tough choppier areas in even the windiest of conditions.
 And it does it with amazing grace and elegance.